sylvestb/WLZ/README.md

 are explained in the blog post.

 ## Examples
 * example1.py: From a set of hyperparameters, you obtain clusters with sizes roughly equal to N / `nclusters`.
-In practice: we ask for the creation of 6 hubs and find the optimal bucketing of schools into these hubs
+In practice: we ask for the creation of a set number of hubs and find the optimal hub/groupings
 * example2.py: From a range of cluster sizes, you obtain the clusters hyperparameters to run the clustering code.
-In practice: we ask to find the best school hubs of size 20-30
+In practice: we ask to find the best school hubs of fixed size.
+The number of such hubs is thus obviously implied by the total number of schools.

+## Outputs
+* output1.html: shows example1 grouping all London schools into 6 geographical hubs
+* output2.html: shows example2 building hubs of size 20-30 that cover the whole of London

 ## Extensions
-The algorithm and related algorithms such as plain k-Means clustering apply to a number of other useful applications, e.g. identifying cluster of students by relevant criteria such as geographical location as we just did for schools, or equally by interests/strenths/areas of opportunity (think scores in different fields as reported by questionaires or skillsBuilder-style criteria).
+The algorithm and related algorithms such as plain [k-Means clustering](https://en.wikipedia.org/wiki/K-means_clustering) apply to a number of other useful applications, e.g. identifying cluster of students by relevant criteria such as geographical location as we just did for schools, or equally by interests/strenths/areas of opportunity (think scores in different fields as reported by questionaires or skillsBuilder-style criteria).
 This can be particularly relevant for the creation of target groups for events or newsletters.